observeinc/helm-charts/integration/README.md

 ```

 Note that the kubernetes and helm providers are automatically specified to use your `~/.kube/config` file by default, when using the context created by the kind cluster.

+### Local sandboxing

+To manually setup a kind cluster and install the helm chart WITHOUT running tests, refer to [local sandbox module](modules/local_sandbox/README.md)

+After creation of cluster and helm-chart installation, any of the python scripts in `/scripts` directory can be tested by running them directly against the local kind cluster.